|Title:||Using Computational Linguistics to Detect Comprehension Processes in Constructed Responses across Multiple Large Data Sets|

 |Program:||Cognition and Student Learning [Program Details]|

 |Award Period:||2 years (07/01/2019 - 06/30/2021)||Award Amount:||$600,000|

 Co-Principal Investigators: Magliano, Joseph; Allen, Laura; O`Rourke, Holly; McCarthy, Kathryn

-Purpose: To better understand student coherence building, which students use to develop a coherent mental model of a text.
+Purpose: The purpose of this project is to better understand student coherence building, which students use to develop a coherent mental model of a text.
 Understanding text is a vital activity, enabling us to fully engage in our communities, whether through printed advertisements, electronic messaging, or signs for highway navigation.
 Students who struggle with coherence building have difficulty achieving deep comprehension.
-Using previously collected data setsresearchers will examine coherence-building strategies and explore the moderating effects of individual differences across multiple constructed response tasks and texts.
+Using previously collected data sets, researchers will examine coherence-building strategies and explore the moderating effects of individual differences across multiple constructed response tasks and texts.

 Products: Researchers will provide evidence of how coherence-building supports critical aspects of text comprehension and how individual differences and tasks moderate these processes.
 They will also produce peer-reviewed publications and presentations.